 “Love” in this case would be a means to an end, for others to love him back as much as he loves himself.
-In this world, these memes are truer than they realize:

 The Christian doctrine of the Trinity, however, teaches that there is one God in three persons who have known and loved one another before the dawn of time.
 It means that God has always had within himself a perfect, equal, and satisfying relationship.
 As Keller writes:

 “God is, therefore, infinitely, profoundly happy filled with perfect joy— not some abstract tranquility but the fierce happiness of dynamic loving relationships.” [p.
 67]

 This leads me to my second point: